 Since the 2014 law was enacted, the courts had become pretty good at smoothly processing Name Changes to conform to gender identity.
 It may be a bit rocky for the 2018 changes until all the court personnel has enough experiences.
 So, let’s get them some experience:)

 Transgender Name Change in California – The first bold step

-Now, California residents can Petition for Change of Name, or Name and Gender.
+Now, California residents can Petition for Change of Name, Change of Name (to conform to the Petitioner’s Gender Identity) or Name and Gender.
 Each of those types have different forms, costs and procedures.
-And both types have special new sections of California Law that apply only to them.
+And each type has special sections of California Law that apply only to them.

-If you want to Change just Your Name (and not also your Gender Marker at the same time), the New Law calls that a Petition to conform to the Petitioner’s gender identity.
+For Transgender Petitioners, if you want to Change just Your Name (and not also your Gender Marker at the same time), the Law refers to that as a Petition to conform to the Petitioner’s gender identity.
 It allows the Petition to be processed without publication of the Hearing (No Advertising).
 And, it also requires the court to Grant the Petition without appearing at a Hearing, unless objections are received.
 See below for the costs and time frames, etc.

 If you want a Petition to Change Your Name and Gender, that process has it’s own set of Forms and a variation on the process.
-Most notably, a Petition for Name and Gender must be filed with a Physician Declaration, stating that you’ve undergone clinically appropriate treatment as provided under Health and Safety Code sections 103425 and 103430.
+Most notably, a Petition for Name and Gender used to have to be accompanied with a Physician Declaration.
+The law no longer states that you must have a letter addressing Health and Safety Code sections 103425 and 103430.